Parsl/parsl/docs/userguide/workflows/logging.rst

 The directory contains two types of files:

 1. A single manager log reporting connections to the other Parsl components,
-2. Many worker logs reporting the resources they use, and which tasks they have processed.
+2. Many worker logs reporting which CPUs or accelerators they use, and which tasks they have processed.

 .. _section-logging-tasks: